How Do You Know Sciatica Is Getting Better?

 Luckily, stretching, NSAIDs, and exercises are enough to loosen the piriformis muscle and relieve the tension on the sciatic nerve.
-This is one reason why chiropractors will assign patients stretching exercises for sciatica.
+This is one reason why sciatica chiropractors will assign patients stretching exercises.
 They’re designed to help with tight hamstrings and tight piriformis muscles.
 This, combined with core-strengthening exercises, can help relieve and prevent sciatica flare-ups.

 Chiropractic Care for Sciatica

 Sciatica is a very common problem.
 Whether you’re suffering from sciatica during pregnancy, due to tight hamstrings, or think you have piriformis syndrome, a chiropractor can help.
-At Better Health Chiropractic & Physical Rehab, our Anchorage chiropractors can relieve pain from sciatica in a number of ways, including:
+Visit us at Better Health Chiropractic Anchorage, our chiropractors can relieve the pain from sciatica in a number of ways, including:

 - Ice and heat therapy